haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-2/test/action-groups.md

 By default, an [`argument`](#argument-tag) expects an entire `entity` when the `type` value is not defined.
 There are cases when you use a string instead of a whole entity.

-For example, the following defines the replacement argument `relevantString` using a primitive data type:
+例如， the following defines the replacement argument `relevantString` using a primitive data type:

 ```xml
 <actionGroup name="fillExample">